teng-gao/BreaKmer/README.md

 News
 ====

+#### May 19, 2016
+All BreaKmer functionality is currently working on a single test sample (a translocation) with updates and changes.
+Work is progressing to clean the code and organize into modules and remove PEP8 incompatibilities.

 #### May 17, 2016
 Developments continue to scrub and improve old, "stable" code with new features.
 Modifications and testing for the "run" function have been the bulk of work lately.